egbrucker/SQL-for-Data-Science-/README.md

 # SQL-for-Data-Science-
-Here are data science related projects I has completed using SQL
+Here are data science related projects I have completed using SQL